 The group worked tirelessly to review each organisations’ standards of practice alongside those in existence with other professional groups.
 They have utilised internationally recognised research undertaken by Sue Lukersmith to create first draft technical standards for its’ process of accreditation with the PSA.
 These technical standards will be supported by an education strategy to develop joint training events that underpin the standards and potentially offer a way of raising funds to support the accreditation process.

-In parallel with this work has been in progress to develop the registration process, the process for raising concerns, and other processes and procedures to support the PSA application and day-to-day operations.
 In January 2022 IRCM rebranded replacing the ‘Together’ logo developed by the three membership bodies and used for the project to focus on its own identity.
-In February details were shared of the criteria for registration, see the FAQ.
+In February details were shared of the criteria for registration which have continued to be developed, see the FAQ.
+Summer 2022 saw the launch of IRCM’s supporter community which provides a way for organisations to show their support and commitment for case management and IRCM’s work.